usolved/check_usolved_omnicube_backup/README.md

 ## Overview

 This Python Nagios plugin checks for any failed VM backups on SimpliVity Omnicubes.
-There's also a second mode in this plugin to check if all VMs have assigned backup policies.
+There's also a second mode in this plugin to display all VMs with a specific backup policiy.

 ## Authors